 4. Blue Spinel

-Blue Spinel is a very special gemstone because it is so rare.
-It is frequently found in a grey blue colour and also comes in red and pink.
+Blue Spinel is a quite rare gemstone that exhibits good hardness.
+It is generally found in grey blue colours but also occurs pink & red tones.
 Unlike the other blue gemstones such as Sapphire, Tanzanite and Aquamarine, spinel is not heated to improve the colour.

 Often described by gem aficionados as “emerald by day, ruby by night,” Alexandrite is the very rare colour-change variety of the mineral chrysoberyl.
-It can appear greenish blue.
-Originally discovered in Russia's Ural Mountains in the 1830s, it's now found in Sri Lanka, East Africa, and Brazil, but fine material is exceptionally rare and valuable.
+It appears greenish blue in day light and changes to purple under incandescent light.
+Originally discovered in Russia's Ural Mountains in the 1830s, it's now found in Sri Lanka, Madagascar, India and Brazil, but fine material is exceptionally rare and valuable.

 7. Blue Topaz